Jackstraw Inference for AJIVE Data Integration: TCGA Breast Cancer Data

-Overall, $d_1=d_{GE}=20249$, $d_2=d_{CNV}=806$, $d_3=d_{sub}=4$ and $n=1038$.
 A low-rank approximation is used in the first step of AJIVE for the first two input matrices.
-We use 77 for CNV, 70 for GE, and 3 for the subtype indicator matrix.
-This results in a rank 3 joint space i.e. 3 joint components overall, 74 and 67 individual components for CNV and GE respectively.
-In the following sections, we investigate the loadings of AJIVE joint and individual spaces using jackstraw.
+Using AJIVE diagnostic plots we established low ranks of 77 for CNV, 70 for GE and 3 for the subtype indicator matrix.
+This resulted in a rank 3 joint space i.e. 3 joint components overall, 74 and 67 individual components for CNV and GE respectively.
+In the following sections, we investigate the statistical significance of the loadings of the AJIVE joint and individual spaces using jackstraw.